-- b.
-Special Circumstances - (1) Temporary Cessation of Term and Temporary Replacements A voting member of the Faculty Senate who is temporarily unable to serve shall be replaced by another eligible member from the same academic unit, appointed by the head of the academic unit.
-The replacement representative shall be appointed to serve for a designated period, not to exceed one year.
+b.
+Special Circumstances

+(1) Temporary Cessation of Term and Temporary Replacements If a voting member of the Faculty Senate is unable to attend a particular meeting of the Faculty Senate for any reason, the head of the representative's academic unit shall appoint another eligible member from the same academic unit to serve as a replacement.
+If a voting member is temporarily unable to serve for a longer period, the head of the representative's academic unit shall appoint another eligible member from the same academic unit to serve as a replacement for a designated period, not to exceed one year.
 If time remains in the three-year term of the elected representative after the replacement period has ended, the elected representative shall finish the remainder of the term.